sethIam1/M2_RemoveLeadingZeros/README.md

   3. Your final module directory should look like this: app/code/SethIam/RemoveLeadingZeros/registration.php & app/code/SethIam/RemoveLeadingZeros/etc/di.xml --module.xml
   4. Once complete, run "php bin/magento module:enable SethIam_RemoveLeadingZeros" in your CLI
   5. Then run "php bin/magento setup:upgrade"
-  6. TADA!!
+  6. Tada!
 Test by creating a new order, and check to ensure it removed the zeros.